-Travel advice for Kiev is constantly changing due to current events.
+Travel advice for Kyiv (Kiev) is constantly changing due to current events.
 Keep updated with the latest Ukraine travel advice.

-One of the oldest cities in Eastern Europe, Kiev is also one of the loveliest and boasts a beguiling blend of opulent mediaeval architecture and stark Stalinist blocks.
+One of the oldest cities in Eastern Europe, Kyiv (Kiev) is also one of the loveliest and boasts a beguiling blend of opulent mediaeval architecture and stark Stalinist blocks.

 A place of broad boulevards and onion-domed churches, there’s no shortage of things to see, while its burgeoning restaurant scene, seemingly untroubled by recent events, continues to grow.

-Nevertheless, the events that led up to the ongoing Donbass conflict in eastern Ukraine have left their mark, not least in the main square Maidan Nezalezhnosti, which remains a hub for demonstrations and rallies.
-Even so, there’s a sort of eerie calm about daily life in Kiev which continues against a backdrop of political turmoil and fighting.
+Nevertheless, the events that led up to the Donbass conflict in eastern Ukraine have left their mark, not least in the main square Maidan Nezalezhnosti, which remains a hub for public demonstrations and rallies.
+Even so, there’s a sort of eerie calm about daily life in Kyiv (Kiev) which continues against a backdrop of political turmoil and fighting.

-Beautiful though it is, Andriyivsky Uzviv cannot compete with Kiev’s spectacular ecclesiastical architecture, like the striking Kiev Pechersk Lavra (Monastery of the Caves).
-This collection of beautiful churches overlooking the Dnieper River is not only Kiev’s most famous sight but also a place to come and witness the dignified religious fervour of the Ukrainian Orthodox faithful.
+Beautiful though it is, Andriyivsky Uzviv cannot compete with Kyiv's (Kiev's) spectacular ecclesiastical architecture, like the striking Kyiv Pechersk Lavra (Monastery of the Caves).
+This collection of beautiful churches overlooking the Dnieper River is not only Kyiv's (Kiev's) most famous sight but also a place to come and witness the dignified religious fervour of the Ukrainian Orthodox faithful.

-But there’s more to Kiev than churches and shopping.
+But there’s more to Kyiv (Kiev) than churches and shopping.
 Recent decades have seen the city develop a reputation for pulsating nightlife, which goes on despite the war.

 The city is also awash with museums, including one dedicated to Chernobyl, a nearby town that was abandoned following a nuclear meltdown.